Updated July 31, 2025

-I used to buy snow gear the week before a trip.
+I used to buy ski gear the week before a trip.

-The classic panic purchase: gloves that don’t fit, base layers that smell weird by day two (just me?), and a board that cost way more because I “needed it in time.”
+The classic panic purchase: gloves that don’t fit, base layers that smell weird by day two (just me?) and skis that cost way more because I “needed it in time.”

 So here’s the rough truth I’ve learned: if you want the good stuff without paying full price, you need to shop like someone who’s already thinking about next season.